$\delta N$ formalism with gradient interactions: Incorporating gradient terms into the formalism

 This source term lies at the heart of the higher-order matching method.
 The equivalence of the higher-order matching method to this new $\delta N$ formalism can be analytically demonstrated.
 Substituting $Q_k = z \mathcal{R}_k /a$ into the linearized form of the background equation~\eqref{KG_with_correction} yields $\left( z^2 \mathcal{R}'_k \right)' = - k^2 z^2 \hat{\mathcal{R}}_k$.
 Using the matching relation \eqref{higher_order_matching} for $\mathcal{O}(k^{2(i+1)})$ terms, we have

 Integrating this equation twice yields

 where we have assumed $\mathcal{R}^{(i)}_{k*} = \mathcal{R}^{(i)\prime}_{k*} = 0$ for $i \geq 1$.
 The right-hand side of this relation corresponds precisely to the $(i+1)$th-order term in the gradient expansion, Eq.~\eqref{ad_nad_expansion}.
 This demonstrates a strong mathematical concurrence between the higher-order matching method and (linear) source-term method.
+However, we remind the reader that this entire discussion is valid only in the small-$\epsilon$ limit (see the discussion following Eq.~\eqref{pertubed_BG_eqaation}).
+Although the effect of the artificial decaying mode---which is suppressed by a small $\epsilon$---is negligible on the power spectrum, it might have a palpable effect on the non-Gaussianity (which we discuss later), since the non-Gaussian signal itself is $\mathcal{O}(\epsilon)$.
+Nevertheless, we will demonstrate using accurate numerical methods that this gradient-corrected $\delta N$ formalism is able to predict the main non-Gaussian features of interest.
+Despite slight inaccuracies, it constitutes a significant improvement over the standard $\delta N$ formalism.

 The application of this method requires that the $\delta N$ expansion be carried out with respect to all integration constants, $\{\phi_{\mathrm{in}}, \dot{\phi}_{\mathrm{in}}, \mathcal{R}_{\mathrm{in}}, \mathcal{R}'_{\mathrm{in}}\}$.
 However, in single-clock inflation, only two of these quantities are truly independent degrees of freedom.
 In this work, we choose the independent parameters to be $X = (\phi_{\mathrm{in}}, \dot{\phi}_{\mathrm{in}})$, in direct analogy with the standard $\delta N$ formalism, and use the linear constraint relation $\mathcal{R}_k = H Q_k / \dot{\phi}$ to eliminate the remaining two.